apache/apisix-ingress-controller/docs/en/latest/tutorials/mtls.md

 - an available Kubernetes cluster
 - an available APISIX and APISIX Ingress Controller installation

 In this guide, we assume that your APISIX is installed in the `apisix` namespace and `ssl` is enabled, which is not enabled by default in the Helm Chart.
-To enable it, you need to set `gateway.tls.enabled=true` during installation.
+To enable it, you need to set `apisix.ssl.enabled=true` during installation.

 Assuming the SSL port is `9443`.